mrkuz/kradle/README.md

 Test file names can end with `Test`, `Tests` or `IT`.

+`kradle` adds `integrationTest` and `functionalTest`, which run tests under `src/integrationTest` and `src/functionalTest`.

+Both are executed when running `check`.

-Running tests always generates a [JaCoCo](https://www.jacoco.org/jacoco/) code coverage report.
-It can be found under `build/reports/jacoco/`.
+Running tests always generates [JaCoCo](https://www.jacoco.org/jacoco/) code coverage reports.
+They can be found under `build/reports/jacoco/`.

 The JaCoCo version is configurable.